-This is the third part in my series about buying a home in Iowa City.
-Iowa City is a very transient town and there are lots of folks Relocating to Iowa City.
+This is the third part in this series for new buyers about buying a home in Iowa City.
+Iowa City is a very transient town and there are lots of buyers relocating to Iowa City.
 For relocating buyers time is of the essence.
-You can’t “pop over” to see a home anytime it suits you.
-When you’re relocating to Iowa City you’re typically in town for a couple of days.
+They don’t have the option to “pop over” to see a home anytime it suits them.
+When you’re relocating to the Iowa City area you’re typically in town for a couple of days.
 You want to hit the ground running looking at (viable) options of homes to buy.
-For you, the first two steps of the home buying process, Getting Pre-approved and your Wants, Needs & Wishes List are even more important than for regular buyers who live in Iowa City and have the luxury of time to spend browsing neighborhoods and checking out open houses before moving forward.
+For relocating buyers, the first two steps of the home buying process, Getting Pre-approved and the Wants, Needs & Wishes List are even more important than for regular buyers who live in Iowa City and have the luxury of time to spend browsing neighborhoods and checking out open houses before moving forward.

-Questions to Start Out With for Your Wants, Needs & Wishes List
+Questions for Your Wants, Needs & Wishes List

 Why a Buyer’s Agent is a “Must Have” When You’re Relocating to Iowa City

-Finding the right home is the name of the game.
+Finding the right home is what’s important to you.
 This is where your Wants, Needs and Wishes List will come in handy.
 This is also a time when the value of a good agent will become apparent.
 Good buyer’s agents aren’t just door openers.
-Especially when you’re relocating you need an ally, someone to keep you on track by looking at the bigger picture.
-After all, you’ve got a lot on your mind, plus you don’t know the area.
+A good buyer’s agent is an ally, someone to keep you on track by looking at the bigger picture.
+After all, you’ve got a lot on your mind, plus if you’re relocating you don’t know the area.
 It may seem like a quiet neighborhood now, but what about on Game Day?
-It says in the listing the owners charge parking on Game Days… In this case I pointed out there was a good indicator it would be a zoo on game days.
-This might be a deal maker or a deal breaker for you.
+It says in the listing the owners charge parking on Game Days… This might be a deal maker or a deal breaker for you.
 For my clients it was a deal breaker and we moved onto the next house.

 Different agents have different approaches when it comes to viewing homes.
 In my case, when I’m out with buyers viewing homes I like to use what I call an “elimination process” to come up with the right home.
 When viewing homes I ask clients if it’s a keeper or if we can kick it out of the running.
-To figure that out it becomes a question of referring back to that oh so famous Wants Needs & Wishes List.
+To figure that out it becomes a question of referring back to that handy Wants Needs & Wishes List.
 What do you absolutely have to have?
 And what can you live without?
 By eliminating homes as you go, you’ll naturally end up with a couple that make the cut and become viable options.
-Of course they’re only viable until they get kicked off the list, but at some point in time the winner will rise to the surface!
-And that’s when we start talking about the subject of my next post – Making An Offer.
+Of course they’re only viable until they get kicked off the list, but at some point in time the winning house will rise to the surface and you’ll be looking at the home you want to make an offer on.